 This should contain the rendered title of your page.
-To include a colon within a title, enclose the title in double-quotes. id weight example-chapter/
+To include a colon within a title, enclose the title in double-quotes.

 This is the id used to identify the page by Hugo.
-It should usually be the same name as the file (for content files) or the parent directory (for index.md files).
+It should usually be the same name as the file (for content files) or the parent directory (for \index.md files).